pebueno/pebueno/README.md

 ## Hi there I'm Pedro Ivo 👋
 ### I'm a passionate Full Stack Engineer based in Brazil
-A polite developer who wants to share his knowledge.
+A developer who wants to share his knowledge.
 Always into a personal project and constantly learning more!

 - ⚙️ Daily use: `js/ts`, `node`, `nest/express`, `mongoDB`, `SQL`
 - 🌱 Currently learning about Clean Architecture, Design Patterns, TDD and practicing Code Challenges.